jagadnag/network_automation/README.md

 - Develop a basic playbook
 - Use cisco-ios modules to collect information and configure devices

+### Lab Setup
+- Windows Users > Install a linux vm with python3 and use pip to install ansible
+- Mac Users > can natively install python3 using homebrew and use pip to install ansible
+- csr1000v running as a virtual machine with ssh enabled

 ## 1.1 Virtual Environments and Ansible Installation